njho/MultiObjectTracking/DMAN_MOT/README.md

 You also have to go to this link, download the zip: https://github.com/pdollar/toolbox.git then `cp toolbox/classify/private/*` into `DMAN_MOT/ECO/external_libs/pdollar_toolbox/channels/private/*`

+Once the model is finished running, it'll output a txt file in results.
+This is in the standard MOT16 format.
+Results can be visualized using the deep sort library.
+`cd` into the `MultiObjectTracking` folder and run

+`python deep_sort/show_results.py --sequence_dir DMAN_MOT/data/MOT16/test/MOT16-01/ --result_file DMAN_MOT/results/MOT16-01.txt --output_file results.mp4`
+change `--sequence_dir` to where the images are located that you ran change `--result_file` to your results text file

 # Usage
 1. Download the [DMAN model](https://zhiyanapp-build-release.oss-cn-shanghai.aliyuncs.com/zhuji_file/spatial_temporal_attention_model.h5) and put it into the "model/" folder.